Purcell (arr. Iain Farrington) – Rondeau from Abdelazer Suite, Z. 570

 Ferio Saxophone Quartet is:

-Huw Wiggin (soprano), Ellie McMurray (alto), José Bañuls (tenor) and Shevaughan Beere (baritone)
+Huw Wiggin (soprano), Ellie McMurray (alto), José Bañuls (tenor) and Shevaughan Beere (baritone); however, due to Shevaughan being indisposed, the others will be joined by Katie Samways for our concert.

 Timothy is an Associate of the Royal Academy of Music.
 Before joining the Academy he had graduated with a first class honours degree in Music from King’s College, London.